Hai Sing Catholic School: Discipline

 Any student whose offences include any misbehaviour contrary to the good order and discipline of the school will face disciplinary actions to be decided upon by the Principal, Vice-Principal and the school's Student Management Committee.
 Possible disciplinary actions include detention class, caning (for male students only) or suspension (either in-school or out-of-school), depending on the seriousness of the offence committed and the frequency of its recurrence.
-For offences that involve violation of the law, the school also reserves the right to refer the matter to the Police and/or relevant external agencies.
+For offences that involve violation of the law, the school reserves the right to refer the matter to the Police and/or relevant external agencies.

 Students caught smoking, vaping or in possession of any tobacco-related products will receive a three-day suspension along with a referral to an external agency, with male students liable for caning.
 Other serious offences include (but are not limited to) vandalism, gang-related behaviour, arson, forgery, causing hurt to others or any other offence involving violation of the law.